 E-Safety is the generic term that refers to raising awareness about how children, young people and adults can protect themselves when using digital technology and in the online environment and provides examples of interventions that can reduce the level of risk for children and young people.

 There is some evidence from research that people found in possession of indecent images/pseudo images or films/videos of children may currently, or in the future become, involved directly in child abuse themselves.

-In particular, the individual's access to children should be established during an assessment and section 47 investigation to consider the possibility that they may be actively involved in the abuse of children including those within the family, within employment contexts or in other settings such as voluntary work with children or other positions of trust.
+In particular, an individual's access to children should be established during the assessment and section 47 investigation to consider the possibility that they may be actively involved in the abuse of children including those within the family, within employment contexts or in other settings such as voluntary work with children or other positions of trust.

 Any indecent, obscene image involving a child has, by its very nature, involved a person, who in creating that image, has been party to abusing that child.

 Often issues involving child abuse come to light through an accidental discovery of images on a computer or other device and can seem to emerge 'out of the blue' from an otherwise trusted and non-suspicious individual.
 This in itself can make accepting the fact of the abuse difficult for those who know and may have trusted that individual.
 Partners, colleagues and friends often find it very difficult to believe and may require support.The initial indicators of child abuse are likely to be changes in behaviour and mood of the child victim.
 Clearly such changes can also be attributed to many innocent events in a child's life and cannot be regarded as diagnostic.
 However changes to a child's circle of friends or a noticeable change in attitude towards the use of computer or phone could have their origin in abusive behaviour.
 Similarly a change in their friends or not wanting to be alone with a particular person may be a sign that something is upsetting them.

 Children often show rather than tell that something is upsetting them.
 There may be many reasons for changes in their behaviour, but if we notice a combination of worrying signs, it may be time to call for help or advice.